common-voice/cv-datasheets/README.md

 ### Via a form
 To add a new datasheet for your language in either the Scripted Speech or Spontaneous Speech, please click the appropriate link below and follow the instructions in the form.

 Currently these forms are available in English and Spanish.
-To request a version of this form in your language please email commonvoice@mozilla.com with the subject line "Datasheet form localization".

 **Scripted/Read Speech:**